-Roll up your sleeves, take a deep breath, and then forget all that preparing-fora-hard-task stuff.
+Roll up your sleeves, take a deep breath, and then forget all that preparingfor-a-hard-task stuff.
 Using Excel is easy.
 You can hardly make a mistake without Excel catching it.
 If you need to brush up on the basics, go to Chapter 1.
 This chapter is also the best place to get your first taste of formulas and functions.
 After that, it's up to you.
 The book is organized more by area of focus than anything else.
 If finance is what you do, go to Part II.
-If math is what you do, go to Part III.
+If working with dates is what you do, go to Part IV.
 Seek and you will find.